;; This gives an introduction to Scheme in 15 minutes

 ;; Then install GNU Guile

-;; NOTE: I won't encourage using Racket but if you really want,
+;; synatx, I won't encourag but if you really want,

 ;; I still give you some hints in this tutorial.
 But the